appifyhub/charts/postgres-cluster/README.md

 ## Setting up the database cluster

-Let's move to the repository root for this.
-The first step is to install the CNPG operator which will control the new database cluster in the background.
+Let's install the CNPG operator.
+This operator controls the new database cluster in the background.
 There are two ways to do this.

 ### 1. Using only the CNPG Helm chart _(not our way)_